wotbrew/relic/README.md

 `relic` is a Clojure/Script in-memory database and data processing library, inspired by Codd's relational algebra.

-It differs from other solutions in this space with its incremental materialized views, change tracking, constraints and SQL-like `RelicQL` data DSL.
+It differs from other solutions in this space with its incremental materialized views, change tracking, constraints and SQL-like query DSL.

 ```clojure
 (rel/q db [[:from :Library]